BillyDoesDev/Steganography/README.md

 Read the official `pip` and `pyperclip` documentation for more info...

-## Recommended: Create a virtual python environment to house the dependencies of this project
+## Recommended execution style: Create a virtual python environment to house the dependencies of this project

-## Execution:

 Clone/extract this project into the required directory and then, fire up a terminal (or `CMD` in case of Windows) there and then create a python virtual environment there